bkyoung/bkyoung.github.io/_posts/2014-08-06-beef-and-barley-stew.md

  * peel and dice carrots into small pieces

 ### Instructions
-Sautee onion, garlic, and stew meat in stew pot until meat is browned.
-Add beef  broth, tomatoes (with water), salt, pepper, rosemary, thyme.
+1. Sautee onion, garlic, and stew meat in stew pot until meat is browned.
+1. Add beef  broth, tomatoes (with water), salt, pepper, rosemary, thyme.
 Bring to a boil.
-Add barley.
+1. Add barley.
 Turn heat down to medium and cover.
-Simmer, stirring frequently (every few minutes) for 20 minutes.
-Add potatoes and carrots (and more broth if needed).
-Simmer for about 30 more minutes, until potatoes and carrots are soft.
+1. Simmer, stirring frequently (every few minutes) for 20 minutes.
+1. Add potatoes and carrots (and more broth if needed).
+Simmer for about 20 - 30 minutes more, until potatoes and carrots are soft.

 Serve with a crusty artisan whole grain bread.